History of the Sego Lily

 Advocacy Services Training

-The Office of Violence Against Women in the Department of Justice awarded Marilyn Smith a federal grant in 1998.
-The purpose of the grant was to implement the ADWAS agency model across fifteen different locations across the country.
+The Office of Violence Against Women in the Department of Justice awarded Marilyn Smith a federal grant in 1998—the grant aimed to implement the ADWAS agency model across fifteen locations nationwide.
 Annette Stewart wrote a letter to Marilyn, requesting that they invite Utah to select and send five Deaf and hard of hearing women to Seattle for a week-long training in the spring of 2000.
-The training aimed to equip these women with the essential knowledge and skills to advocate against domestic violence and launch their own organizations.
-This included creating a board and a funding plan.
+The training aimed to equip these women with the essential knowledge and skills to advocate against domestic violence and launch their organizations, including creating a board and a funding plan.
 The ultimate goal was for these women to return to their respective states and establish advocacy groups that would assist Deaf survivors of abuse in a culturally and linguistically sensitive manner.
-Five Deaf women, including Linda Berness, Christy Layton, Kristi Mortensen, Eli McCowan, and Joene Nicolaisen, along with other Deaf women from various states, attended the training in Seattle.
-After three years of hard work, ADWAS was proud to witness the birth of 15 sister agencies that provide services to Deaf populations throughout the country.
+Five Deaf women, including Linda Berness, Christy Layton, Kristi Mortensen, Eleanor McCowan, and Joene Nicolaisen, along with other Deaf women from various states, attended the training in Seattle.
+After three years of hard work, ADWAS was proud to witness the birth of fifteen sister agencies that provide services to Deaf populations throughout the country.

 The Establishment of